 “If you don’t drink orange juice in moderation, you’ll experience blood sugar spikes, which can lead to energy fluctuations and frequent hunger,” adds Ayesta.

-Miller, on the other hand, recommends sticking to 100% orange juice and consuming no more than 4 ounces per day.
+On the other hand, Miller recommends sticking to 100% orange juice and consuming no more than 4 ounces daily.

-Kane recommends opting for cold-pressed orange juice if you want to receive the most vitamins and minerals.
+Kane recommends using cold-pressed orange juice to receive the most vitamins and minerals.
 Because it goes through a gentler process, the juice maintains more of the heat-sensitive components that are lost during pasteurization at high temperatures.